Pupil Premium Strategy

 Impact of Pupil Premium (Progress 2017 – 2018)

 33% of our children were eligible for Pupil Premium.
 All children eligible for Pupil Premium made outstanding good progress in Reading, Writing and Maths.

 Please refer to the Pupil Premium Strategy below for details of current Pupil Premium spend as well as the impact of last year’s spend.

-Next review of the pupil premium strategy- Beginning to October 2019
+Next review of the pupil premium strategy- Beginning of October 2020

 Pupil Premium is used for all children who are eligible for Free School Meals, children who are Looked After and children of Armed Services Personnel as follows: